 Basic net loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the period.
-Diluted net loss per common share is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
+Diluted net loss per common shares is computed by dividing the net loss by the weighted average number of common shares outstanding for the period and, if dilutive, potential common shares outstanding during the period.
 Potentially dilutive securities consist of the incremental common shares issuable upon exercise of common stock equivalents such as stock options, warrants and convertible debt instruments.
 Potentially dilutive securities are excluded from the computation if their effect is anti-dilutive.
 As a result, the basic and diluted per share amounts for all periods presented are identical.
-As of June 30, 2019 and 2018, there were 59 and 291 warrants outstanding, 59,644 and 1,144 stock options and 10 and 20 convertible notes payable, which notes are convertible into approximately 1,810,347 and 207,397 shares of the Company's common stock respectively.
+As of June 30, 2019, there were 59 warrants outstanding, 59,644 stock options and 10 convertible notes payable, which notes are convertible into approximately 1,810,347 shares of the Company's common stock.
+As of June 30, 2020, there were 151,170,514 warrants outstanding, 59,644 stock options and 11 convertible notes payable, which notes are convertible into approximately 439,113,281 shares of the Company's common stock.
 Each holder of the notes has agreed to a 4.99% beneficial ownership conversion limitation (subject to certain noteholders' ability to increase such limitation to 9.99% upon 60 days' notice to the Company), and each note may not be converted during the first six-month period from the date of issuance.
-Such securities are considered dilutive securities which were excluded from the computation since the effect is anti-dilutive.
+Such securities are considered dilutive securities which were excluded from the computition since the effect is anti-dilutive.